Rouhani shows determination to end embassy attacks in Iran

 "In the case of the British embassy we are not aware of any legal action taking place against the aggressors," said Rassam.

-"Although months later (the Supreme Leader) Ayatollah Khamenei criticized the move, the attackers walked free and nothing happened to them more than a gentle slap on the hand."
+"Although months later (the Supreme Leader) Ayatollah Khamenei criticised the move, the attackers walked free and nothing happened to them more than a gentle slap on the hand."

 The Iranian government has distanced itself from the attack, saying the protesters entered the Saudi embassy despite widespread efforts by the police to stop them.